It can be hard to know what to expect from labor pains and contractions, especially during a person’s first pregnancy.

 Prodromal contractions do not contract so much that they thin or dilate the cervix.
 This is how doctors can usually tell the difference between active labor and prodromal labor.

-Early labor is the stage during which a woman’s cervix begins dilating or enlarging, usually between 0 and 6 centimeters (cm).
+Early labor is the stage during where a person’s cervix begins dilating or enlarging, usually between 0 and 6 centimeters (cm).

 Full dilation of the cervix is at around 10 cm, which is usually enough for the baby to pass through.

-- dull ache or pain in the back
+- a dull ache or pain in the back

 - some difficulty breathing through the contractions